dinosaur-oatmeal/Compression/README.md

 # File Compression and Encryption Tool

 ## Overview
 This project offers a versatile toolset designed for file compression and optional encryption.
-It enables users to compress text files into `.oats` format and decompress `.oats` files back into .txt files.
+It enables users to compress text files into `.oats` format and decompress `.oats` files back into text files.
 Additionally, it provides functionality to encode and decode `.oats` files using keys specified by the user.

 ## Features
 - **Compression**: Losslessy Compress files using Huffman coding to reduce file size effectively.